If you’re a musician who lives in an apartment with roommates, then being able to play your electric guitar through headphones is essential.

 You’ll be able to plug your headphones directly into the audio interface as well, so you’ll be able to hear yourself play.
 You’ll also be able to listen to your computer audio simultaneously, allowing you to play along to backing tracks.

-For this method, you won’t be using an amplifier, but rather amp simulator software.
+For this method, you’ll be playing electric guitar without an amplifier.
+Instead, you’ll be using simulator software.
 There are hundreds of free and paid guitar VST plugins that you can download to simulate virtually any guitar amplifier and effects pedal on the planet.
 These plugins integrate directly with any DAW, so you’ll be able to play and record right on your computer with your headphones on.

 My personal favorite VST plugin is Bias FX.
 I’ve used it for most of my guitar cover videos because of the amazing sound quality, ease of use, and amount of different amps and effects pedals you can choose from.